-That is why we are such fans of the Economy for the Common Good, and as a pioneering business have an audited Common Good balance sheet.
-The Economy for the Common Good is a vision for a long-standing, stable and fair economic system that respects human rights and the environment.
-The Common Good audit measures commercial success not only in financial terms but equivalently in social and ecological terms – more on the “Economy for the Common Good”.
+We have also proactively supported the realization of the German governmental "Grüner Knopf" seal and are fans and a pioneering company in the Economy for the Common Good with an audited Common Good Balance Sheet.
+The Economy for the Common Good is a vision for a long-term stable and fair economic system in which human rights and the environment are respected.
+The Common Good Balance Sheet measures entrepreneurial success not only in terms of economic indicators but also in equal measure in terms of social and ecological aspects.
+Read more about "Economy for the common good".